dwarvesf/brainery/earn/_index.md

 ---
 ## Earn and Bounty Program

-Our earn and bounty program for all of the open-source work we do at Console Labs.
+Our earn and bounty program for all of the open-source work we do at Dwarves Foundation.
 A good portion of the earns and bounties help to improve quality-of-life for our community, creating bots and extensions for our messaging apps, and more serious work such as aggregating data from blockchains.

 | title                                                                                            | bounty  | status |
 | ------------------------------------------------------------------------------------------------ | ------- | ------ |